Woman Harvesting Paddy Rice, 1995, by Svay Ken

-KEAP was founded in 1988 to address the challenges of Buddhist renewal following decades of war and social upheaval, including the near-destruction of Buddhism and all forms of religious and spiritual life in the country.
-We initially worked with the Buddhist wats (temple-monasteries) in the Khmer refugee camps along the Thai-Cambodian border that were established in the early 1980s by our honorary founding patron, the late Ven.
+Khmer-Buddhist Education Project (KEAP) was founded in 1988 to address the challenges of Buddhist renewal in Cambodia following decades of war and social upheaval, including the near-destruction of Buddhism and all forms of religious and spiritual life in the country during the Khmer Rouge era of the 1970s.
+We initially worked with the Buddhist wats (the traditional pagoda or temple) in the Khmer refugee camps along the Thai-Cambodian border that were established in the early 1980s by our honorary founding patron, the late Ven.
 Maha Ghosananda.

-Among other activities, we organized "Buddhism and community development" training workshops for the displaced Khmer in preparation for their repatriation and carried this rehabiliation work to provinces in northwestern Cambodia at the time of the 1992-93 repatriation.
-Part of our work then included donating more than 16,000 of Dharma texts and audio-visual materials in Khmer to wats, educational organizations, and individuals in many parts of the country.
+Among other activities, we organized "Buddhism and community development" training workshops for the displaced Khmer in preparation for their repatriation and carried this rehabilitation work to provinces in northwestern Cambodia at the time of the 1992-93 repatriation.
+Part of our work then included donating more than 16,000 Dharma texts and audio-visual materials in Khmer language to wats, educational organizations, and individuals in many parts of the country.

 Please explore this website to learn more about Cambodia, its beautiful people and their Khmer-Buddhist culture -- and how you can become involved in helping with the long-term process of recovery from the Asian holocaust that occurred there!

 KEAP is registered in the State of Colorado (USA) as a tax-exempt 501c3 non-profit corporation to operate for the following charitable educational purposes:

 The People on April 18th 1975, 1995, Svay Ken